 Since the burden of proof falls on the claimant, they should be prepared to fight any accusations.
 If they fail, the compensation amount may decrease, or they may lose their right to compensation.
 A pedestrian accident attorney can counteract such allegations with evidence and defend their client’s rights.
 To understand why working with one is so important, we will review Nevada laws on comparative negligence.

-Comparative Negligence in Nevada and the Importance of Working with a Henderson Pedestrian Accident Lawyer
+Comparative Negligence in Nevada and the Importance of Working with an Experienced Pedestrian Accident Lawyer

 Under Nevada’s comparative fault system, everyone involved in an accident may share fault for it.
 It makes sense.
 Let’s say a car hits a pedestrian in an unmarked road area.
 The pedestrian did not yield right of way, but the driver was impaired and speeding.
 Both parties are at fault for the accident.